-- Hostel Prices: Hostels start at about $15 USD per night for a dorm room and 30 for a private rooms.
+- Hostel Prices: Hostels start at about $13 USD per night for a dorm room and 20-30 for a private room.
 Camping starts at $7 USD a night.
 During July and August, prices double.
 For long term stays, you can usually find a private guesthouse for around $19 USD per night.

 - Budget Hotel Prices: Budget hotels start at about $47 USD a night, or $30 in the off-season.

 - Average Cost of Food: Ios is filled with cheap food.
-You can eat cheaply with gyros or other street food for only a $4 USD.
+You can eat cheaply with gyros or other street food for only around $4 USD.
 Most meals will cost around $9-12 USD, including a drink.
 For a good restaurant meal, expect to pay around $20 USD.
-The nicest places on Ios cost around $03 USD including a glass of wine.
+The nicest places on Ios cost around $30 USD including a glass of wine.